-17. ASSETS PLEDGED
+■ 17.
+ASSETS PLEDGED

-As explained in Note 13, there is a charge on the building registered as security against the company Oxygen Aviation Itd under a loan agreement with Lloyds Bank (2018: same).
+Until the deconsolidation of Oxygen Aviation Ltd (see Note 5), there was a charge on the building registered as security against this subsidiary under a loan agreement with Lloyds Bank (2019: same).
+As at Decembre 31, 2020 no asset is pledged.

-18. RELATED PARTIES
+■ 18.
+RELATED PARTIES